OLYMPIC SPORTS IN FOCUS – CYCLING

 Named after Madison Square Garden in New York, the Madison is essentially a team points race where two riders compete over 50 km for men, and 30km for women.
 After a mass start, only one rider can race at any one time, and for the riders to change over they must make contact with each other.
 This is done by performing a hand-sling in which one rider propels his/her teammate.
 Points are usually awarded every 20 laps, and if a team laps they field they are awarded an additional 20 points.
 The team with the most points win.

 The Madison was an Olympic event for men in 2000, 2004 and 2008, but was dropped ahead of the 2012 Olympics, partly for reasons of equality, as there was no equivalent race for women at the team.
 However, for the 2020 Olympics there will be both a men’s and women’s event on the programme.
 Ireland are targeting this event, in 2017 the male pairing of Mark Downey and Felix English were dominant in the World Cup season, and the female pairing of Lydia Boylan and Lydia Gurley won silver at the European Championships.
+This year’s men’s squad included OFI Tokyo Scholarship athlete Downey, English and Marc Potts, and the women’s squad included Boylan, Gurley and Shannon McCurley.

 Omnium